open-telemetry/opentelemetry-java-instrumentation/examples/extension/README.md

      ```
 ## Embed extensions in the OpenTelemetry Agent

-To simplify deployment, you can embed extensions files into the OpenTelemetry Java Agent to produce a single jar file.
+To simplify deployment, you can embed extensions into the OpenTelemetry Java Agent to produce a single jar file.
 With an integrated extension, you no longer need the `-Dotel.javaagent.experimental.extensions` command line option.

 For more information, see the `extendedAgent` task in [build.gradle](build.gradle).
 ## Extensions examples